-I'm the director of global adaptation at BuzzFeed.
-In this role, I lead a team of 13 editors and producers around the world developing products, processes, and strategies to ensure the best of BuzzFeed is available across languages, platforms, and formats.
-Here's an interview I did about my role and a piece from Fortune about how we break news in multiple languages.
+Most recently, I was the director of global adaptation at BuzzFeed.
+In this role, I led a team of 13 editors and producers around the world developing products, processes, and strategies to ensure the best of BuzzFeed is available across languages, platforms, and formats.
+Here's an interview I did about my role and a piece from Fortune about how BuzzFeed broke news in multiple languages.

 Previously, I was a founding member of the team that developed and launched the BuzzFeed News app.
 In addition to those responsibilities, I created and edited the daily BuzzFeed News newsletter.
 For more on my work with the news app team, you can read about what we learned from a week of prototyping the BuzzFeed News newsletter in public and what testing via email taught us about news apps.

 Before moving to New York from DC to join BuzzFeed, I was deeply entrenched in thinking, reading, and writing about the news media, ethics in reporting, and the future of journalism at the American Press Institute.
-I started API's daily “Need to Know” newsletter.
+I started API's daily “Need to Know” newsletter and wrote a report on how to build audiences with single-subject news products.
 While in DC, I was also a volunteer HTML instructor at Byte Back, a non-profit that provides computer access and career-oriented computer training to underemployed and unemployed adults.
 I was selected as Volunteer of the Month in October of 2012.

 During my time at the Council on Foreign Relations, I served as the multimedia coordinator.
 While there, I helped write, edit, and produce a weekly podcast called “The World Next Week” on global events in the coming week.
 I was also a fellow at Atlantic Media Company.
 Shortly after the fellowship, I was hired as a marketing and design associate at National Journal, working on the launch of its Membership program.